Potty Training Is Not Rocket Science

 I realize now that my expectations for Junior were more than he was able to live up to.

-Click the links below and share this information with your friends who have been blessed with a new puppy.
-Here are a few more topics that may interest you both:
+If you or a friend have been blessed with a new puppy, here are a few more posts from the Big Dog Mom archives that may interest you both:

 - The Ultimate Guide To Cutting Dog Nails And Having Them Love You For It.